tanaka-mambinge/wa_cloud_py/README.md

 ![List of products from catalog](assets/images/list-of-products-from-catalog.png)

+Useful when you want to give the user a filtered list of products.
+For example showing the user a list of products that closely match their search query.

 To send a list of products from a catalog, use the `send_catalog_product_list` method.
 You'll need to provide the recipient's phone number, the catalog id, the header text, the body text, and a list of CatalogSections.
 The CatalogSection contains a section title and a list of retailer product ids.

 ```python